Buy tickets

 Author Accessibility

 Whilst AMJournal strictly includes contributions that meet its high standards, we aim to make research publications accessible both for the reader and the writer.
 As such, AMJournal welcomes contributions by authors in all stages of their research careers; from outstanding master students to the most lauded scholars (and anyone in between).
 As we highly value junior and freelance researchers, the journal does not require authors to have a research institute affiliation to publish.
 Each published text goes through three rounds of double-blind peer reviewing by, at least, two peer reviewers (1.
 Abstract (open call) 2.
 Version 1, 3.
 Version 2).
 As such, we aim to make publishing research more accessible to authors and ensure that publication is purely based on the quality of the contribution.
-To further support students and independent researchers, for each edition AMJournal awards the Best Paper Prize (€350) to scholars without a research position (e.g., Ph.D. candidates or junior lecturers).
+To further support students and independent researchers, for each edition AMJournal awards the Best Paper Prize (€350) to scholars without a research position (e.g., Ph.D. candidates, junior lecturers or freelance researchers).

 Contribution Types